BlitzyMango/Pong-Game/README.md

 - Pygame
 - Asyncio
 #### Pip installations
-The pip commands below are recommended by the pypi.org website.
-Different installation methods are available on other websites, such as the [install instructions](https://www.pygame.org/wiki/GettingStarted)) on Pygame's website.
+The pip commands below were provided by the pypi.org website, and are not the only way to install these modules.
+Other installation methods are available on other websites, such as the [installation](https://www.pygame.org/wiki/GettingStarted)) page on the pygame.org website.
 - Shortcut (install both)
 ```
 pip install pygame, asyncio